jncraton/operating-systems-cpsc4420/lectures/15-mutexes.md

 ----------------

 - Can be automatic (e.g. `class monitor`)
-- `syncronized` keywork provides object locking at the method level
+- `syncronized` keyword provides object locking at the method level
 - Can be implemented manually

 Mutex Implementation